 As a clay artist working in the beautiful area of the North Carolina mountains, I find plenty to be inspired about.
 The approach I use to create individual works involves alternative firing practices that rely on spontaneity and chance.

 My exploration into clay has come from an appreciation of working with my hands and the satisfaction that comes from that.
 Clay offers a never-ending process that one can never reach in exhausting its potential.
 There is the cerebral aspect of a concept based art medium that has limitless possibilities and the technical science that must be understood to bring an idea to actuality.

 My approach breaches both of those and drives the personal creative process.
 The raku firing techniques I use allow, too, for an open invitation of the work to be defined at the final stage by sheer randomness of process.
-Whatever happens in the kiln and how materials added during the firing, the thermodynamics, the smoking aspect, all determine the coloring and patterning of the piece.
+The materials added during the firing, the thermodynamics, the smoking aspect, all determine the coloring and patterning of the piece.